zarifboev-abdulaziz/NodeJsBackTemplates/GMUzbekistan/README.md

 npm install
 ```

-3. Run the News index
+3. Run the Application on port 3000
 ```bash
 node index
 ```